Tech Rap: Celebrating Live Music

 Our employees here at Como Audio, myself included, truly love music.
-In that respect, we are spoiled living in MA because there is a slew of venues that cater to many talented musicians.
-Some well-known Boston-area clubs that come to mind are Scullers Jazz Club, Club Passim, and Regattabar, but there are others without the name recognition.
+In that respect, we are spoiled living in MA because there are a slew of live music venues that cater to many talented musicians.
+Some well-known Boston-area clubs that come to mind are Scullers Jazz Club, Club Passim, and Regattabar, but there are others, equally worthy, without the name recognition.

 Old Ship Parish House

 A couple of weeks ago I was at my favorite Chinese take away and I noticed a flyer tacked up on their bulletin board competing with a mess of local business cards.
 Upon closer inspection, the flyer advertised an upcoming performance by Boston-area blues singer Toni Lynn Washington.
 Intrigued, I Googled her after I got home that night and learned she had been singing in local clubs as far back as the 1950’s.
 I auditioned some of her music and became an instant fan, purchasing one of her CDs the next day (yes, I still buy CDs).